Large entrance vestibule, with bench seating for boot and coat storage.

 Open plan living area which features the traditional vaulted ceiling with exposed beams and large feature windows in the gothic style of the period.

 There is a fully equipped kitchen, fitted to the highest quality with granite work surfaces.
-The kitchen features a large central island, fridge freezer, Aga cooker, dishwasher, washing machine and tumble dryer.
+The kitchen features a large central island, double height fridge freezer, Aga cooker and dishwasher.
 Adjacent there is a large shared dining table that seats eight, and is perfect for group dining amongst the hustle and bustle of the kitchen.

 The lounge has a large seating area consisting of a large corner sofa and two single chairs.
 The central focal point is the impressive fireplace with a log burning stove and open chimney breast with views through to the neighbouring kitchen.
 The living room also has a large flat screen TV, modern open shelving and impressive artwork.